The Beth Lists

 Picture

 Mutton Stew?
-Honestly out of my 42 international dining adventures this is the only food I have not been able to stomach!
+I should have known what to expect since I'm not a huge fan of lamb.
+But, I honestly feel like this was the most difficult food to stomach, out of my 42 international dining adventures.
 Even the Taiwanese Stinky Tofu was a bit easier to swallow.
-I was never so glad to be nibbling in my car and NOT surrounded by Hopi Villagers or cooks.
+I was never so glad to be nibbling in my car, instead of a place where I was surrounded by Hopi Villagers or cooks.
 I'm not used to being stumped by a food!
 How could I not like a dumpling?
-Maybe it was the atmospshere of my car that made me not push to enjoy my sampling.
-But after 3 bites of glue-ish, gray gravy and rubbery, pungent meat of the "mature sheep", I replaced the lid and set it aside...which I could not have done in the presence of Hopi!
+Maybe it was the fact I'd already eaten, or the atmosphere of my car, that made me not push to enjoy my sampling.
+But after 3 bites of glue-ish, gray gravy and rubbery, pungent meat of the "mature sheep", I replaced the lid and set it aside... which I could not have done in the presence of Hopi!
+I hope some day I can give Hopi dining another try.
+I always feel I can learn to appreciate all foods from all kinds of cultures, if I have enough time!
+I very much wanted to embrace this.

 30 POINTS for HOPI DINING